A descendant of Mohawk Nation and trained in anthropology, Patty has researched and reported on indigenous peoples for over four decades.

 Historic Hawaiian Tiki Poles

-It is easy to see the presence of carved and sculpted poles around the upper part of the Pacific Rim on the map below.
+It is easy to see the presence of carved and sculpted poles in the upper Pacific Rim on the map below.
 This suggests that human migration brought the artistic pole tradition along with the indigenous peoples.
 Hawaiian poles may be related to those of Oceania.

 Preserving Alaskan Poles